 Again, another spot where there is a creek that runs when it’s a wet winter.
 You can view the whole area from above the nature center.

 As you’re driving along Laguna Canyon Road with green hills surrounding you, look to see if Barbara’s Lake is full of water which tends to happen at this time of year if we’ve had measurable rain.
+Once the trails dry out, you can hike in from Dilley Nature Preserve parking area as outlined in this post about hiking to Barbara’s Lake with kids.

 This is a view from the far side of the loop looking back towards I-405.
 You’d never guess there is a busy interstate hiding over that rise.